busino/alob/doc/source/software.rst

 Software Packages Used
 ======================

-Special thanks to all the developers creating amazing OSS.
+Special thanks to all the developers creating amazing `OSS <https://de.wikipedia.org/wiki/Open_Source>`_.

 This is the list of python packages used to run and develop Alob.

     alabaster